-Token signing certificates are standard X509 certificates that is used to securely sign all tokens that the federation server issues.
-Token decryption certificates are standard X509 certificates that is used to decrypt any incoming tokens.
+Token signing certificates are standard X509 certificates that are used to securely sign all tokens that the federation server issues.
+Token decryption certificates are standard X509 certificates that are used to decrypt any incoming tokens.
 They are also published in federation metadata.
-Single Sign on breaks if it expires.
-In my case its used for several single sign on Apps like Zscaler / Cisco Jabber.
-Lets see how to Extend them to 1 year to 3 years and renew the same and update in zscaler.
+Single Sign-on breaks if it expires.
+In my case, it’s used for several single sign-on Apps like Zscaler / Cisco Jabber.
+Let’s see how to Extend them to 1 year to 3 years and renew the same and update in zscaler.

 ADFS Signing Certificate – Certificates